1,000+ Opportunities

 Individual & Nonprofit Grants | Community Fund Ohio Grants That Empower Ohio’s Disability Community Enriching Lives Through Individual and Nonprofit Grants At Community Fund Ohio, our overarching mission is to create opportunities that empower Ohioans with disabilities and enable them to live fuller, more independent lives.

-From life-changing home and vehicle adaptations to registration for a specialized summer camp, grant funds can be used for a variety of needs, such as: Assistive technology and adaptive equipment Home modifications, such as items for sensory rooms Specialized therapy services (aquatic, equine, art, etc.) Individual Grant Eligibility Applicants shall be eligible to receive a grant up to $7,500 (lifetime cap) if they are an Ohio resident and can document: They are receiving SSI and have a working relationship with their local Board of Developmental Disabilities OR Are up to 21 years old and have complex needs requiring a higher level of care in a public school or classroom identified in an IEP for children requiring exceptional services OR Are 1-3 years old and currently receiving services through Ohio's Early Intervention (EI) program Summer camp grants are capped at $1,500 per year.
+From life-changing home and vehicle adaptations to registration for a specialized summer camp, grant funds can be used for a variety of needs, including, but not limited to: Assistive technology and adaptive equipment Specialized therapy services (aquatic, equine, art, etc.) Individual Grant Eligibility Applicants shall be eligible to receive a grant up to $7,500 (lifetime cap) if they are an Ohio resident and: They have a developmental disability documented by their medical provider or their local Board of Developmental Disabilities representative OR They receive SSI and have a working relationship with their local Board of Developmental Disabilities OR Are currently receiving services through Ohio's Early Intervention (EI) program.

-Individual Grant Review Timeline Although we would love to provide grant funds for any need, there are requests we are unable to fund.
-The link to winter quarter grant applications is now closed.
-Please check back here for the link to spring quarter grant applications.
+2026 Individual Grant Review Timeline Although we would love to provide grant funds for any need, there are requests we are unable to fund.
+The link to the individual grant application will be open until May 31st.

 Lisa requested a grant to purchase a new stroller for Gregory, as he had recently outgrown his previous one.
 We were happy to approve their application and provide the funds for a new adaptive stroller for Gregory.
 Unlike typical strollers, adaptive equipment is designed to meet the specific needs of a person with a disability.